by Resource Associates @ grantwriters.net

 At your events, be sure to publicly acknowledge the contributions of your partnering agencies to the community members who are present.
 Thank them for their participation whether they are providing the space, refreshments, offering various services, or other donations crucial to the success of your program.
 When you thank your partners at these events, it publicly shows the partnership and can also increase the reach of you and your organization’s programs and services.

 Additionally, when your organization distributes newsletters, program updates, brochures, or flyers, be sure to recognize your partners on those documents.
 A small sentence in the footer of your marketing materials can share your partner’s information and be a small token of appreciation.
 If you cannot fit a description on these documents, the organization’s logo is still an efficient indication of acknowledgment.

-Finally, if your partners have a stronger role in your program, inviting representatives of these organizations to attend trainings, professional development or conferences are great ways to not only show appreciation of your partnering agency’s participation, but promote sustainability of your program and increase the reach of various community services and offerings.
+Finally, if your partners have a stronger role in your program, inviting representatives of these organizations to attend training, professional development or conferences are great ways to not only show appreciation for your partnering agency’s participation but promote the sustainability of your program and increase the reach of various community services and offerings.

 Whatever your organization’s capacity, it is imperative to maintain the partnerships you included in your proposal.
 By thanking your partners through the aforementioned strategies, you are strengthening the relationship and pursuing your organization’s mission through partnership and community buy-in.